 Each year, NIC has opportunities for other companies to help us create industry leading corrections publications, videos, trainings, and more.
 Below are some of our open opportunities, more are available throughout the year on our Funding Opportunities page.

-The National Institute of Corrections (NIC) is seeking applications for funding under the Fiscal Year (FY) 2023 for the Restrictive Housing Populations Training Program.
+The National Institute of Corrections (NIC) is seeking applications for funding under the Fiscal Year (FY) 2024 for the preparation and delivery of two NIC courses: The Learning and Performance Coach (2 hybrid deliveries) and The Learning Designer (2 virtual deliveries).

-The National Institute of Corrections (NIC) is seeking applications for funding under the Fiscal Year (FY) 2023.
+The National Institute of Corrections (NIC) is seeking applications for funding under fiscal year (FY) 2024 for the coordination, facilitation, and management of three security audit programs with measured remediation support.

-The National Institute of Corrections (NIC) is seeking applications for funding under the Fiscal Year (FY) 2023 for the delivery of gender-informed, research-based training programs to prepare correctional staff to implement practical operational strategies to improve women’s physical and sexual
+The National Institute of Corrections (NIC) is seeking applications for funding under the Fiscal Year (FY) 2024 for the delivery of two trainings each of Gender-Informed Practices in the Management of Women’s Prisons and Justice-Involved Women: Developing an Agencywide Approach, two